Matt98x/Experimental_assignment_3/README.md

 ### Messages and parameters

 The main parameters used for this implementation are:
-* ball/ball_description: the gazebo description of the ball
+* /state: state of the pet(0-sleep,1-normal,2-play,3-find,4-track,5-recovery)
+* /home/{x,y,theta}: pose assigned to the place where the robot goes to sleep(defined a priori)
-* /home x&y: coordinates of the home, location where the pet sleeps
+* /owner/{x,y,theta}: pose assigned to the place where the robot owner resides(defined a priori)
-* /human_description: gazebo description of the human model
+* /"room name"/{x,y,theta}: pose assigned by the robot to the ball assigned to the room with a generic "room name" after the tracking action have been completed(it is not defined at startup)
+* /cplace: string indicating the current location of the robot, during movement it is "unknown"
-* /robot/camera1: set of parameters of the camera sensor
+* /destination/{x,y,theta,name}: contains the information of the destination of the movement
-* /robot/joint1_position_controller: parameters for the neck joint
-* /robot/joint_state_controller: parameters for the robot controller
-* /robot/robot_description: gazebo robot description
-* /state: state of the pet(2 play,1 normal,0 sleep)
 * /gazebo: gazebo anvironment parameters

 Regarding the messages, they will be listed as
-* std_msgs.String: used by the commander to the logic, in order to send the command for the ball
-* std_msgs.Float64: used by the Perception and Behavious to control the neck joint
-* geometry_msgs:Pose2D: used by Perception to send the radius and camera angle for the control in the play behaviour
 * geometry_msgs:Twist: used by Behaviours and Following to Gazebo in order to control the twist of the robot
-* sensor_msgs:JointStates: Used to read the values of the robot states
 * sensor_msgs:Image: Message with the image camera information
 * exp_assignment.PlanningAction: message of the action server, it is used by the Pet_logic and Behaviour to use the action server of the ball and robot respectively
 ```sh